google/flatbuffers/docs/source/Compiler.md

     to the reflection/reflection.fbs schema.
 Loading this binary file is the basis for reflection functionality.

+-   `--conform FILE` : Specify a schema the following schemas should be an evolution of.
+Gives errors if not.
+Useful to check if schema modifications don't break schema evolution rules.

 NOTE: short-form options for generators are deprecated, use the long form whenever possible.